redis-applied-ai/redis-retrieval-optimizer/README.md

 ### Queries

 These are the search inputs you'll evaluate against the corpus.
-Each query should have a unique ID and the query text.
+Each query consist of the query text itself and a unique ID.

 **General structure**: